Happyr/developer.happyr.com/_posts/2020-01-12-compiling-php-74-on-osx.md

 {% endhighlight %}

-For my machine, I had to run the following commands to successfully compile PHP.
+For my machine, I had to run the following three commands to successfully compile PHP.

 {% highlight cli %}